 Silver and Gold

 Today the team would rent bicycles.
 No more racing bike for Dean, but instead, the ‘Mamachari’, the bike choice of Japanese mothers.
 Complete with built in lock, auto-light and a front-basket, there is no more convenient way to see Kyoto!
 Their start point was ‘Kyomizudera’, where they previously left off.
 Riding through the city north, they first reach ‘Philosophers Walk’, a route named after a professor who would use this cherry-tree lined canal-walk for his daily mediation.
 Soon after, they reach ‘Ginkakuji’ or the Silver Pavilion Temple!
 In the temple grounds the team find a perfectly placed mound of sand, representing Mt.
 Fuji.
 There is also again the coin tossing game, where Natali finds her good fortune.
 From the top of the temple grounds you can see the Golden Pavilion temple which is where they wanted to head next.
-‘Kinkaguji’ has all the things you would expect by now from temples – the fun coin games, the beautiful gardens, but in this temple, mostly you are mesmerized by the glowing golden temple, a spectacular sight that makes it obvious why this is one of the most popular buildings in the whole of Japan.
+‘Kinkaguji’ has all the things you would expect by now from temples – the fun coin games, the beautiful gardens, but in this temple, mostly you are mesmerized by the glowing golden temple, a spectacular sight that makes it obvious why this is one of the most popular buildings in the whole of Japan (Only in Japan compares KIN and GINkakuji).
 In the evening, when dark has fallen, the team are invited to the ‘Shamenchi-odori Festival’.
 This very local festival sees a parade of children climb the temple steps holding lanterns above their heads.
 The candles in the dark, with the dancing and music, end the day beautifully.

 In a very different kind of runAway day, while in Kyoto, the team would welcome their musician from Tokyo, and film a music video, while at the same time making their way slowly toward their goal.
 They headed to Kyoto’s main station to meet her, and while waiting, met other foreigners and Japanese alike, who were visiting the popular Kyoto.
 ‘Sayulee’ soon appeared with a smile on her face, and they headed to ‘Ginkakuji’ together.
 It was back at this Silver Pavilion that they could hire a rickshaw for Sayulee.
 The idea was for her to sit back and play the guitar while being escorted around the city, with Dean running by her side.
 Nothing could be more motivating for Dean, and after a great shoot, they headed for a local soba restaurant to break for lunch.
 Soba went down fast and the meal time conversation was on Japanese squatting – which neither Dean nor Sayulee could do so without ending up flat on the floor!
 Well fed, the next stop was ‘Nijyo Castle’.
 The beautifully decorated castle was another great back-drop for the music video, for Sayulee’s song simply titled ‘runAway’.
 The team explored the castle grounds and high on the battlements, beautiful views opened up of the gardens and the surrounding city.
 Time was running out, and Dean had a long way to go still.
 The team walked out of the city and said their farewells to Sayulee, but with the team feeling exhausted, this time Dean would finish the episode alone, heading up the relatively unknown ‘Mt.
 Sajikigatake’ for a silent and spiritual moment with nature.